Jennifer Lynn Barnes: The Inheritance Games Spin-offs

 The Brothers Hawthorne, a spin-off book portrayed after the events of The Inheritance Games released on August 29, 2023.
 The Brothers Hawthorne was a nominee for the Goodreads Choice Awards for Best Young Adult Fiction in 2023.

 The Grandest Game is the first book in a new spin-off series from The Inheritance Games, released on July 30, 2024.

+Glorious Rivals is the second book in the spin-off series from The Inheritance Games, which was released on July 29, 2025.

 Debutantes (2018–2019)

 Debutantes is a young adult mystery novel series published by Freeform.
-The series consist of two books: Little White Lies (2018) and Deadly Little Scandals (2019).
+The series consists of two books: Little White Lies (2018) and Deadly Little Scandals (2019).

 The Fixer (2015–2016)

 The Fixer is a young adult mystery novel series published by Bloomsbury Children's Books.
 The series consists of two books: The Fixer (2015) and The Long Game (2016).

 The first book in the series, The Fixer, was nominated for the South Carolina Book Award for Young Adult (2018) and the Missouri Truman Readers Award (2018).